Thermodynamics of bosonic systems in adS spacetime

 in such a way that $\epsilon_{j}^{\texttt{mode}}<\epsilon_{j+1}^{\texttt{mode}}$.
 Hence, the index $j$ labels the energy levels.
 With the energy spectra determined, their associated degeneracies can be considered.
 Indeed, for a given perturbation, there are in general several modes associated to a specific energy value $\epsilon_{j}^{\texttt{mode}}$.
 We denote the degeneracy of the energy $\epsilon_{j}^{\texttt{mode}}$ as $\mathcal{D}_{j}^{\texttt{mode}}$.
 The functions $\mathcal{D}^{\texttt{mode}}(L\epsilon_{j}^{\texttt{mode}})$ are introduced so the degeneracy of the energy level $j$ of the indicated mode ($\mathcal{D}_{j}^{\texttt{mode}}$) is written as

 All the considered spectra can be written as

-where $\alpha^{\textrm{mode}}$ are obtained from Eq.~(\ref{general-spectra}) (or table~\ref{spectrum_modes_table1}).
-These constants do not depend on $n$ or $\ell$.
+where $\alpha^{\textrm{mode}}$ are obtained from Eq.~(\ref{general-spectra}) (or Table~\ref{spectrum_modes_table1}).
+These constants do not depend on $n$ nor $\ell$.
 The degeneracies will be given by the multiplicity of the eigenvalues of the spherical harmonic modes.
-Following the development in \cite{Cotabreveescu:1999em},
+Following the development in Ref.~\cite{Cotabreveescu:1999em},

 with $\Gamma$ denoting the usual gamma function.
-For the scalar and gravitational vector modes, the degeneracy functions are
+For the scalar and gravitational tensor modes, the degeneracy functions are

 Considering the electromagnetic vector and gravitational vector modes,

 Finally, for the electromagnetic scalar and gravitational scalar modes,